NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 ## Input and Output Rails

 ### Fact-checking Rails
-We provide two approaches out of the box for the fact-checking rail, these are colloqiually referred to as AskLLM and AlignScore in the rest of this documentation.
+In the Guardrails library, we provide two approaches out of the box for the fact-checking rail, these are colloquially referred to as AskLLM and AlignScore in the rest of this documentation.
+For more details read the [library guide](./../../docs/user_guides/guardrails-library.md).

 #### AskLLM
 In this approach, the fact-checking rail is implemented as an entailment prediction problem.
 Given an evidence passage and the predicted answer, we prompt an LLM to predict yes/no to whether the answer grounded in the evidence or not.
 This is the default approach.